kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 values are likely to contain vectors that are far from q, so less likely to contain the k nearest neighbors of $q$.
 This is implemented in the `(c, lb) = candidates.popMin()` code on line 6.

-Perhaps the more interesting question is how can we compute the lower bound of $q$ to all the nodes in the subtree rooted at a node $c$.
+Perhaps the more interesting question is: how can we compute the lower bound of $q$ to all the nodes in the subtree rooted at a node $c$?
 This is also quite intuitive.
 Take for example the query (3, 6) shown as a green dot in the figure above.
 Consider further the subtree rooted at (9, 5) in the kd tree.
 This subtree was created when we were splitting the vectors along the $x=5$ line using the (5, 3) median point.
 Further, this subtree contained all the